How to Pack for a Photography Trip

 Packing for any trip can be very difficult.
 Photographers have it even harder, always struggling to find the perfect balance of weight and functionality.

-You don’t want to be out in the field and realise you really needed that extra-long telephoto lens and will have to do without it for the entire weekend but on the other hand, you need to think about your back, seeing as you are lugging this gear around all day long.
+You don't want to be out in the field and realise you really needed that extra-long telephoto lens — but on the other hand, you need to think about your back when lugging gear around all day.
+What to pack ultimately depends on your own needs and destination, but here are the essentials you should consider for every photography trip.

 Lens Selection